FamilySearch/GEDCOM/specification/gedcom-3-structures-1-organization.md

 Source citations and notes related to the start of a specific child relationship should be placed under the child's `BIRT`, `CHR`, or `ADOP` event, rather than under the `FAM` record.

+If an `INDI` that can be reached from a `FAM` by following `CHIL` and `FAMS` pointers can also be reachable by following `HUSB`, `WIFE`, and `FAMC` pointers, then that implies that a person is their own ancestor/descendant.
+In most cases that would be an error, though it is theoretically possible that such a situation could occur with non-biological relationships (marriages, adoptions, etc.).

 #### `INDIVIDUAL_RECORD` :=

 ```gedstruct